gfburton/aiabrixen2024/_pages/home.md

 ## Welcome!

-IVACS 2024 will take place in Cambridge, U.K. on Tuesday 16th and Wednesday 17th July 2024.
+The 11th IVACS Conference will take place in Cambridge, U.K. on Tuesday 16th and Wednesday 17th July 2024.
 Please see the **[Call for Papers](/cfp)**